mejasonatkinson/blog/content/posts/i-want-to be-a-better-writer.md

 Comment, is a summary of how my evidence backs up my point.

 In conclusion, I think it was a mistake to not set stronger, more measurable goals, however the evidence presented does seem to lean towards the fact that I have kept to my orginal promise of writing about neurodiversity and learning.
-However, is there an audience for this type of content?
-The socail analytics, seems to represent a view that the content I am creating or the way in which I am sharing or presenting my content is a problem.
+However, there is still an issue with lack of engagement, that the socail analytics shows.

 As some possible outcomes:

-- I think I should do more research into whether there is an audience for the type of content I am producing and how it is presented, and a formula for creating content.
+- I need to rethink, how I create content.
 - The way in which I share my content needs to change.
-- Setting myself critia for what a success looks like for me, will help to guide my writing.
+- Setting myself critia for what success looks like for me, will hopefully, help to guide me in future content creation.

 Thanks you for spending the time to read my rabblings, I hope they will get better soon.